ArthurLumertz/orinengine/README.md

     // Draw a basic rectangle at the position 0, 0 with the size of 48, 48
     DrawRectangle(0, 0, 48, 48);

+    // Draws the texture at the position 48, 0, with the size of 48, 48
+    DrawTexture(texture, 48, 0, 48, 48);

     EndDrawing(); // End rendering

     // Update the window
     UpdateWindow();
   }

+  // Unloads the texture loaded previously UnloadTexture(texture);

   // Closes the window
   CloseWindow();